 Bishop Young Academy is a fully inclusive school and we will always work hard with our students and their families to avoid a permanent exclusion.
 However, there are extremely serious incidents that warrant this ultimate punishment.

 The Attitudes to Learning (ATL) Grid

 This can be used both in and out of the classroom.

-Step 2 – When there is a clear distinction between carelessness and deliberate intent to disobey the school expectation, an ATL code should be recorded in the ATL grid in the planner and on Class Charts (1 negative point).
-A one hour after school detention will be issued as an immediate consequence when a student fails to meet the basic behaviour expectations of the school on 6 occasions.
+When there is a clear distinction between carelessness and deliberate intent to disobey the school expectation, an ATL code should be recorded in the ATL grid in the planner and on Class Charts (1 negative point).
+A one hour after school detention will be issued as an immediate consequence when a student fails to meet the basic behaviour expectations of the school on 6 occasions (See ATL Grid below).